Tommy John: Early life

 John grew up in Terre Haute, Indiana.
-As a youth, he often played sandlot ball with other kids, either at Spencer Field or Woodrow Wilson field.
+As a youth, he often played sandlot ball with other kids, either at Spencer F. Ball Park or Woodrow Wilson field.
 Arley Andrews, a former minor league pitcher and a friend of John's father, taught John to throw a curveball, which would be John's main pitch.
 John was an outstanding baseball and basketball player at Gerstmeyer High School in Terre Haute, Indiana.
 He had a 28–2 record as a pitcher.
 Athletics did not get in the way of his schoolwork, as John graduated as Gerstmeyer's 1961 valedictorian.
 School faculty forbade John from delivering a valedictory address because of his stutter.
 Several colleges recruited John as a basketball player, including the University of Kentucky, but John also caught the eye of Cleveland Indians' scout Johnny Schulte, who worried that John needed more of a fastball to succeed but considered his curveball already a major league pitch.
 John picked baseball and signed with the Indians after graduating, getting assigned to the Dubuque Packers of the Class D Midwest League.

-Playing career
+Professional career

 Minor leagues (1961–1963)

 John had a 10–4 record in 1961 but had some trouble with the Charleston Indians of the Class A Eastern League in 1962.
 "I was rearing back on every pitch and firing with all my strength at the strike zone," he said.
 "As a result I kept getting behind in the ball-and-strike count, often running it to three balls and no strikes, so I just had to put my fastball right over the plate and get it creamed."
 This led to a lot of walks, but player-coach Steve Jankowski worked with him, suggesting that John throw less hard so that he would have more control.
 The alterations helped John get called up to the Class AAA Jacksonville Suns of the International League during the year, and John won two games for them with the playoffs.
 He started 1963 with Jacksonville, got sent down to Charleston, went 9–2 with a 1.61 ERA for the West Virginian Indians, and got called up to the major leagues in September at the age of twenty.